Costume Design by:

 During the Boom Boom Bar scene, Mario and Luigi dress in some more classier wear to disguise themselves, Mario in a banana yellow suit and jumper (the suit fixed with triangular metal pieces) and Luigi in a red shirt worn over magenta undershirt.
 These are very different to Porro's initial costume sketches, which show the two in much more elaborate designs, both in blue and red suits (and Luigi's looking especially suited for a disco with the flares!) - possibly, this was changed to avoid confusion with the costumes of Iggy and Spike, or possibly they were two 'charismatic' for the relatively hapless characters.

-Incidentally, one sequence set in the Boom Boom Bar was entirely cut - the 'Boom Boom Bar Rap' - thanks in part to the costumes used being considering far too risque, thanks in part to the very revealing outfits worn by the dancers, most of them being black bikinis with spiked pieces, and a very elaborate design consisting of a chestpiece fixed around the back in strips, revealing almost everything and ending in a reptilian tail - this costume is indeed seen in the final film, albeit very briefly in distant shots.
+'Boom Boom Bar Rap' - thanks in part to the costumes used being considering far too risque, thanks in part to the very revealing outfits worn by the dancers, most of them being black bikinis with spiked pieces, and a very elaborate design consisting of a chestpiece fixed around the back in strips, revealing almost everything and ending in a reptilian tail - this costume is indeed seen in the final film, albeit very briefly in distant shots.

 Speaking of rather kinky outfits, a mention has to be made of the game's rather odd takes on the 'Snifits' from the original games, who are now fully-encased leather uniforms fixed with studded patches and worn with breathing masks and red goggles.
 The reimagined 'Shyguys' similarly have red goggles, but are more designed more like hazmat suits with metal cages fitted on the sides.